SATISH-SINGH95/SPRING-BOOT-EMAIL-SERVICE/README.md

 # Spring Boot Email Service

 ## Overview
 This project demonstrates how to send emails using Spring Boot.
-It covers sending plain text emails, emails with HTML content, and emails with attachments.
-The application leverages Spring Boot's email integration features to simplify the process of sending various types of emails.
+It covers sending email with/without attachment, with/without html content.

 ## Features